LREN-CHUV/portal-backend/docker/runner/README.md

 * SCIENCE_DB_SERVER: optional, address of the science database server.
 Used to wait for the database to be up and running.
 * SCIENCE_DB_USER: User to use when connecting to the science database
 * SCIENCE_DB_PASSWORD: Password to use when connecting to the science database
+* SCIENCE_DB_MAIN_TABLE: Table that contains the scientific data to use, default value is adni_merge

 * CONTEXT_PATH:  context path appended to all services running in this container.
 Default to "/services"